 Referencing is a standardised way to acknowledge the sources you have used in your work.
 Sources may include websites, reports, books or journal articles.

 By referencing correctly, you will guide readers to original ideas and avoid plagiarism.
-Referencing is a requirement for student essays and projects.
+Referencing is an indication of academic integrity and a requirement for student essays and projects.

 Most referencing styles contain the same basic types of information about a source.
 These are the bibliographic details or bibliographic elements.
 The exact details required will depend on the type of source and the referencing style.